dvdthr5/DSA/README.md

 ## Sliding Window

 When finding a subarray of k length, we use a sliding window of length k to save ourselves overhead on repeating calculations, subtracting the first value and adding the new value each times, instead of recalculating the sum of all k values.

+## DFS

+Depth First Search(DFS) is the graph exploration method that looks down one path completely until it either fails a condition or reaches the end without the desired outcome.
+The concept behind recursive DFS algorithms is to edit the inductive variable, recursively call the method, and then swap the element back.
+This is the basis behind permutations.